DISCOVER UNFORGETTABLE CRUISING DESTINATIONS WORLDWIDE

 Kitesurfing in the Tobago Cays is more than just a sport—it’s an unforgettable experience in one of the Caribbean’s most breathtaking locations.

 Our cruises to the Grenadines can start from three different islands: Martinique, St. Lucia, or St. Vincent.
 Each departure point has its own advantages depending on how much time you have available and how you prefer to travel.
+Below you can find a short overview to help you choose the option that suits you best.

 Because Martinique is located further north, the journey to the Grenadines takes about 20 hours of sailing time before arriving in the Grenadines.
 It is a great otion if you love the idea of combining sailing and Kitesurf / Winging in one vacation.